cobisja/symfony-remote-login-tutorial/README.md

 - If authentication fails: `HTTP 401`
 - If authentication is ok: `HTTP 200`

-This request will be called when the Login process is performed in the App #1
+This request will be invoked when the Login process is performed by the App #1

 * Refresh user:

 ```
 GET http://localhost:8001/users/show?email=<the-user-email-requested>
 ```
-This request will be called every time Symfony requires to refresh the session user.
+This request will be invoked every time Symfony requires to refresh the session user.

 The following HTTP codes are returned:
 - If authentication fails: `HTTP 404`
 - If authentication is ok: `HTTP 200`

-Please, review the code under `users.example.com` folder in order to have a full understanding about how these endpoints have been implemented.
+Please, review the code under `users.example.com` folder, in order to have a full understanding about how these endpoints have been implemented.

 ## App #1: Where the remote users are requested - website.example.com